cameron-hunter-answer/CI-example/readme.md

 This template is designed to give AD Testers a head start in writing a CodeceptJS framework.
 It also includes a login test to demonstrate the intended usage of the framework.

-It comes with plugins packages and configurations as follows:
+It comes with plugins, packages and configurations as follows:
 - Playwright
 - resemblejs (screenshot comparison tool)
 - Allure reporting